Overview: Woocommerce vs Shopify

 By now you may have understood the basic functionalities and working of Shopify and WordPress platforms.

 Shopify and WordPress both are the holy grail for eCommerce Entrepreneurs like us.

-Shopify was founded in 2006 with an aim to boost eCommerce.
+Shopify was founded in 2006 to boost eCommerce.

 WordPress was founded in 2003 to help businesses come online.
 But WooCommerce was founded in 2008 as they have seen the requirements of businesses moving towards eCommerce.